Making the decision to go down the surrogacy route is never an easy one.

-Before surrogacy is considered intended parents should have exhausted every opportunity to carry themselves.
+Before surrogacy is considered intended parents have usually exhausted every opportunity to carry themselves.

-Although using surrogacy for non medical reasons is perfectly legal, it can be harder to find a surrogate who will work with you, knowing that you could get pregnant yourself.
+Although using surrogacy for non medical reasons is perfectly legal, it can be harder to find a surrogate who will work with intended parents who are able to carry themselves.

-Before turning to surrogacy think about these questions:
+Before turning to surrogacy, intended parents should think about these questions:

 Have you had investigations into your own fertility?

 Some conditions may not necessarily stop you from carrying yourself and expert advice from a fertility clinic should be sought.